WestDRI/wgpages/content/python202302/python-17-objects.md

 help(moreComplexFunction)
 ```

-* very good idea to add assertions to your code to check things
+* Very good idea to add assertions to your code to check input:

 ```py
 assert n > 0., 'Data should only contain positive values'